Xilinx/amr/fw/AMC/src/device_drivers/smbus_driver/doc/smbus_application_api_usage_examples.md

 or
  ucCreateSMBusInstance() could be creating the instance with an address it had previously been assigned (ie a Persistent Address)

-In order to determine which, the ucCreateSMBusInstance() function will check bit 7 of the ucSMBusAddress field in the Instance parameter.
+In order to determine which, the ucCreateSMBusInstance() function will check bit 7 of the ucSMBusAddr field in the Instance parameter.

  - If this is set it will treat the address as an invalid temporary address, will clear the AR flag and wait on a new address to be assigned by ARP Assign Address.
  - If the bit is clear,  it will treat the address as a dynamic and persistent address, will set the AR flag and allow add the address onto the bus.